Introduction

 - Data transformation: Supports data transformation with the help of existing functions.

-- Powerful configuration: Define your sinks, sources, and transformations in the configuration file.
+- Powerful configuration: Define your sinks, sources, and transformations in the configuration file or fetch them from a remote HTTP API.

 Quick Start